everydotorg/charity-api-docs/docs/donate-link.md

 - `amount` - specify donation amount.

+- `min_value` - specify a minimum value for the donation

 - `frequency` - specify donation frequency.
 Allowed values are `ONCE` or `MONTHLY`

+- `email` - specify donor's email

-- `firstName` - specify user first name.
+- `firstName` - specify donor's first name.

-- `lastName` - specify user last name.
+- `lastName` - specify donor's last name.

+- `description` - customize the text on the nonprofit's card in the donation modal.

 - `no_exit` - If specified (with any value), then the background of the donation modal will be hidden.